MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 For more information and a description of this illustration, see [Evaluate and pilot Microsoft 365 Defender](/microsoft-365/security/defender/eval-overview#the-evaluation-process-for-microsoft-365-defender-cyber-security).

 After deploying Microsoft 365 Defender, integrate these eXtended detection and response (XDR) tools with Microsoft Sentinel.
 Microsoft Sentinel is licensed and billed separately from Microsoft 365 E5.
-See the following resources for more information:
+Use these for more information:

 - [Implement Microsoft Sentinel and Microsoft 365 Defender for Zero Trust](/security/operations/siem-xdr-overview)
 - [Plan costs and understanding Microsoft Sentinel pricing and billing](/azure/sentinel/billing?tabs=simplified%2Ccommitment-tiers)